mathworks/Customizable-Assigment-Report-for-MATLAB-Grader/FE_README.md

 You can check whether your school has a Campus-Wide License here: https://www.mathworks.com/academia/tah-support-program/eligibility.html
 If your account is not linked to a MATLAB license, you can get started for free with a [30-day trial](https://www.mathworks.com/campaigns/products/trials.html).

+If you would like to pursue LMS integration and automate LMS Gradebook connectivity in lieu of using this script, please contact your MathWorks representative or contact [MathWorks sales] (https://www.mathworks.com/company/aboutus/contact_us/contact_sales.html).

 ## Setup
 To Run: